robinhood/faust/docs/userguide/streams.rst

 A stream can have an arbitrary number of processor callbacks that are executed as values go through the stream.

-These are usually not used in normal Faust applications, but can be useful for libraries to extend the functionality of streams.
+These are normally used in Faust applications, but are useful for libraries that extend the functionality of streams.

 A processor takes a value as argument and returns a value: